riverford/objection/README.md

 ```

 Instead of just returning the connection pool, we first register it.
 We pass
-a name and a :stopfn. `register` returns whatever is registered immediately, so a caller
+a name and a `:stopfn`. `register` returns the object, so a caller
 would just get the connection pool as it did before.

-Similarly we register the thread.
+Similarly we register the thread, we use the key `:deps` to tell objection that
+the thread is dependent on the db.

 Now we can call start!